roman-milk/roman-milk.github.io/hot-wifey-cheats-with-bar-stud.md

  Mike looked at me like I'd married a martian.
 "Why not?"

  Hmm, now why would a husband not let a wife suck him?
 "Um," I stalled, thinking of a reason, "he says it's dirty."
-Report_Story #4